National LGBT Cancer Network

-The National LGBT Cancer Network (formerly called "The LGBT Cancer Project") is a nonprofit organization launched in September 2007.
-It is one of the first programs in the United States that addresses the needs of lesbian, gay, bisexual and transgender (LGBT) cancer survivors and those at risk and the only one founded and directed by members of the LGBT community.
+The National LGBTQI+ Cancer Network (formerly called "The National LGBT Cancer Network") is a nonprofit organization launched in September 2007.
+It is one of the first programs in the United States that addresses the needs of lesbian, gay, bisexual and transgender (LGBTQ) cancer survivors and those at risk and the only one founded and directed by members of the LGBT community.
 The Network was founded by Liz Margolies, LCSW.